jckravs/felix/README.md

 # Félix Risk Case Study

 This repository contains the analysis and visualization of transaction data for a risk case study.
 The goal is to identify patterns and KPIs (Key Performance Indicators) that can help detect fraudulent transactions and other risk factors.
+The repository is not in a modular form due to it's analytical proposal only.

 ## Files in the Repository